jonasseglare/epicea-antivalue/README.md

 # epicea-antivalue

 Antivalues let us break control flow locally and return an alternative result of a computation.
 They work a bit like exceptions, but there is only one type of antivalue, no type-based dispatch, and they cannot escape from functions or loops.
 Antivalues can be converted to regular values using ```anti``` and regular values can be converted to antivalues using ```anti```.
-Whenever an antivalue occurs, it interupts all expressions currently being evaluated, and propagates up the nested forms until it reaches a form that will handle it, such as ```either``` or ```export```.
+Whenever an antivalue occurs, it interupts all expressions currently being evaluated, and propagates up the nested forms until it reaches a form that will handle it, such as ```either``, ```anti``` or ```export```.

 Even if they behave a bit like exceptions, this library generates standard Clojure code without exceptions from code that uses antivalues.
-That way, it can easily be made to work on different host platforms and we could hope that it will play well with other macro libraries, such as core.async (TODO: test that...)
+That way, it can easily be made to work on different host platforms and we could hope that it will play well with other macro libraries, such as core.async (TODO: test that...).
+Unlike exceptions, antivalues can be associated to symbol using the ```let``` form, which makes it easy to identify the reason why some computation failed, instead of using the type-based dispatch mechanism of exceptions.

 ## Usage
 We will be using the namespace ```epicea.antivalue.core```.